What is fast fashion?

 The price of clothing has fallen dramatically in the Global North.
 In the 1950s, a ready-made dress sold in the United Kingdom for about £4 ($5 USD), which is £140 ($182 USD) in current money.
 Today a shopper can buy a simple dress for about £10 ($13 USD).

 Garment workers receive low pay and are brutally exploited, abused, and silenced when they try to speak up about unsafe working conditions.
-And we are witnessing a global “race to the bottom,” with developing countries competing against each other to supply the cheapest labour in a bid to attract brands to their factories.
+And we are witnessing a global “race to the bottom,” with countries in the Global South competing against each other to supply the cheapest labour in a bid to attract brands to their factories.

 The profit motive fuels the fast fashion industry, which has an estimated value of three trillion dollars.
-The fashion industry is also the second-most-polluting industry in the world after oil.
+The fashion industry is also the second most-polluting industry in the world after oil.
 It produces more greenhouse emissions than international flights and shipping combined and is one of the largest consumers of freshwater on the planet.
-It produced 92 million tons of waste in 2015 alone.
+It produces 92 million tons of waste annually.
 Cheap clothes are made from cheap materials that when washed are responsible for an estimated 35 percent of all microplastics found in the ocean.

 Women are directly targeted by the fashion industry